Georgian wine PDO

 Teliani

-Teliani is a Kakheti PDO known for producing expressive red wines from Saperavi.
-The region's warm climate and gravelly soils create full-bodied wines with ripe dark fruit, soft tannins, and a smooth, velvety finish.
+Teliani PDO is known for expressive yet refined red wines made from Saperavi.
+The area's temperate climate and gravel-rich soils produce wines with ripe dark fruit, polished tannins, and a smooth, velvety finish that emphasizes balance over power.

 Learn more